veprbl/mysqlpp/README-examples.txt

             that, and also how to use stored procedures, which return their results in the same way as a multiquery.

-        tquery: A simple example showing how to use the template query facility.
+        tquery1-3: Shows how to use the template query facility.

         transaction: Shows how to use the Transaction class to create transaction sets which automatically roll back if not